1966bc/Fluoruracells/README.md

 to calculate the volume of PBS to be used to bring the cell concentration to to give a concentration of 2–4 * 10^6 cells per 64 µL.

 Written in Python on Debian 10 on summer MMXXI.

+after downloading and unzip the file execute fluorouracells.py

+regards